Air filtration technology installed in patient transport vehicles to reduce exposure to COVID-19

 Studies show that the amount of exposure is linked to the incidence and severity of viral disease3, and ventilation is commonly used by hospitals to dilute and control airborne pathogens4.
-By using air filtration in an enclosed space and reducing the airborne virus load, there is a potential to reduce transmission of SARS-CoV-2 where people are in close proximity, such as ambulances, patient transport and other service vehicles.
+By using air filtration in an enclosed space and reducing the airborne virus load, there is a potential to reduce transmission of COVID-19 where people are in close proximity, such as ambulances, patient transport and other service vehicles.

 Matthew Johnson, Professor of Chemistry at University of Copenhagen and Chief Science Officer at AirLabs, said: “Our focus here is on reducing exposure for workers who cannot avoid close contact with coronavirus patients, and for anyone working in essential jobs in enclosed spaces.

 “The science shows that by installing air filtration devices in vehicles, it is possible to remove more than 95% of airborne particles.
 By decreasing the concentration of airborne particles that could contain the virus being breathed in by workers in critical environments, we reduce the risk of them being infected.